cineonizer/library/readme.md

 ## Goal

-Create a library app that stores books and their details, such as title, author, number of pages, and read status, and displays each book on the webpage.
+Create a library app that stores books and their details, such as title, author, number of pages, and read status, and displays them on the webpage in a shelving format.

 ## Built With